-Sources of Scope 3 emissions Reason for change Emissions value (%) Direction of change Comment Fuel-and energy- related activities (not included in Scopes 1 or 2) Change in physical operating conditions 13.2 Decrease DEXUS manages a portfolio of properties that include Office and Retail asset types.
+Sources of Scope 3 emissions Reason for change Emissions value (%) Direction of change Comment Fuel- and energy- related activities (not included in Scopes 1 or 2) Change in physical operating conditions 1.9 Increase Dexus manages a portfolio of properties that include Office and Retail asset types.
 These premises provide occupants with a comfortable, air conditioned environment by heating and cooling as required according to thermal needs.
 These needs are due in part to external ambient air temperatures.
 Cooling is required when the outdoor temperatures rise about the target interior temperature and likewise heating is required when outdoor temperatures drop.
 Mechanical HVAC systems consume energy and create emissions when operating to provide conditioned air to occupants.
 Daily electricity and natural gas use is determined in part by ongoing variations in climate conditions.
-During the FY15 reporting period Australia and New Zealand experienced greater fluctuations in temperatures when measured against FY14.
+During the FY16 reporting period Australia experienced greater fluctuations in temperatures when measured against FY15.
 This has been determined by examining temperature data across each region and calculating the overall heating and cooling requirements in the form of heating and cooling degree days.
-Some key variations include - Sydney saw increases in cooling requirements of 3% while Melbourne and Brisbane saw reductions in cooling requirements of 16% and 4% respectively.
+Some key variations include - Sydney and Brisbane saw increases in cooling requirements of 10%, and 6% respectively, while Melbourne saw a 54% increase in cooling requirements.
 These changes result in increases or decreases in energy use associated with building air conditioning.
-Nearly all properties saw an increase in heating needs with HDDs increasing by 25% to 98% in Melbourne, with Sydney and Brisbane similarly affected.
-This resulted in significant increases in energy use for heating and associated greenhouse gas emissions.
-At a portfolio level the net increase in heating and cooling requirements accounting for an increase of approximately 519 t.
-CO2-e or 1.7% in greenhouse gas emissions.
-In addition, Scope 3 grid-based emission factors have reduced over the last 12 months in some jurisdictions which has led to and indirect emissions reduction of 4,602 t.CO2-e or 14.8% in Scope 3 greenhouse gas emissions.
-Business Travel Change in methodology 0.1 Increase In FY15 DEXUS reviewed and updated its method for calculating Scope 3 emissions from air travel to separate long haul flights by cabin class.
-This resulted in a 0.1% change to the inventory.
-Employee commuting Change in output 0.2 Increase In FY15 DEXUS total employees (FTEs) increased to 334 employees, compared with 276 FTEs in FY14.
-Emissions from employee commuting are prorated based on periodic employee commuting surveys and the increase in headcount added 73 t.CO2-e or 0.2% in Scope 3 greenhouse gas emissions.
-Waste generated in operations Emissions reduction activities 0.6 Decrease During the FY15 reporting period, DEXUS achieved a reduction in waste from operations related Scope 3 emissions of 175 tCO2-e or 0.6% against FY14.
-Scope 3 emissions from waste from operations activities have decreased across DEXUS operations primarily due to a number of integrated, targeted emissions reduction activities which have focused on improving recycling rates.
-These include tenant awareness and training, enhancing practices to improve waste segregation and installation of weight scales at selected properties to improve data collection.
-DEXUS successfully achieved limited assurance over its FY15 waste and recycling dataset.
-Waste generated in operations Acquisitions 6.1 Increase During the FY15 reporting period, DEXUS acquired or obtained operational control over several properties.
-As a result of additional properties being included as new sources of GHG emissions there was an increase of 1,901 t.CO2-e or 6.1% in reported Scope 3 emissions.
-DEXUS successfully achieved limited assurance over its FY15 waste and recycling dataset.
-Waste generated in operations Divestment 0.3 Decrease During the FY15 reporting period, DEXUS divested several properties which have contributed to a 102 t.CO2-e or 0.3% reduction in reported Scope 3 emissions.
-DEXUS successfully achieved limited assurance over its FY15 waste and recycling dataset.
+Nearly all properties saw an increase in heating needs with HDDs increasing by 16% to 44% in Melbourne and Brisbane while Melbourne saw a drop of 4% in heating requirements.
+This resulted in increases in energy use for heating and associated greenhouse gas emissions.
+At a portfolio level the net increase in heating and cooling requirements accounting for an increase of approximately 402 t.
+CO2-e or 1.9% in greenhouse gas emissions.
+Business travel Change in output 0.4 Decrease In FY16 Dexus reduced its emissions from business travel by 0.4% or 114 t.CO2.e, due mainly to less requirements for travel during the period.
+Waste generated in operations Change in methodology 5.1 Increase Throughout FY16 Dexus installed weight scales to directly measure waste and recycling in tonnage, instead of converting from volume to weight using standard densities.
+Although data accuracy has improved, from this change Dexus saw its waste to landfill, and associated emissions increase by 5.1% or 1,598 t.CO2.e Waste generated in operations Acquisitions 0.2 Increase During the FY16 reporting period, Dexus acquired or obtained operational control over several properties.
+As a result of additional properties being included as new sources of GHG emissions there was an increase of 64 t.
+CO2-e or 0.2% in reported Scope 3 emissions relating to waste from operations.
+Dexus successfully achieved limited assurance over its FY16 waste and recycling dataset.
+Waste generated in operations Divestment 1.7 Decrease During the FY16 reporting period, Dexus divested several properties which have contributed to a 541 t.CO2-e or 1.7% reduction in reported Scope 3 emissions relating to waste from operations.
+Dexus successfully achieved limited assurance over its FY16 waste and recycling dataset.
+Employee commuting Change in output 0.3 Increase In FY16 Dexus total employees (FTEs) increased to 399.2 employees, compared with 334 FTEs in FY15.
+Emissions from employee commuting are prorated based on periodic employee commuting surveys and the increase in headcount added 81 t.CO2-e or 0.3% in Scope 3 greenhouse gas emissions.